 Advisors are expected to maintain the privacy of the records shared with them.
 These records may not be shared with third parties, disclosed publicly, or used for purposes not explicitly authorized by Kean University.
-The University may seek to restrict the role of any Advisor who does not respect the sensitive nature of the process or who fails to abide by the University's privacy expectations h.
-Expectations of an Advisor i.
-Expectations of the Parties with Respect to Advisors
+The University may seek to restrict the role of any Advisor who does not respect the sensitive nature of the process or who fails to abide by the University's privacy expectations.

+h.
+Expectations of an Advisor

-The University generally expects an Advisor to adjust their schedule to allow them to attend University meetings when planned, but may change scheduled meetings to accommodate an Advisor's inability to attend, if doing so does not cause an unreasonable delay
+The University generally expects an Advisor to adjust their schedule to allow them to attend University meetings when planned, but may change scheduled meetings to accommodate an Advisor's inability to attend, if doing so does not cause an unreasonable delay.